 If you’re like me, you may not have a strong urge to delve into the archives of history at first.
 Fortunately, reading fantasy can help to turn the tides around.

 For all of you Game of Thrones fans out there, George R.R.
 Martin has actually admitted that history played a massive role in the plot developments of the series.

 *If you haven’t read A Song of Ice & Fire, skip this section!
-The paragraphs below contain major spoilers for A Song of Ice & Fire.
+The paragraphs below contain significant spoilers for A Song of Ice & Fire.

-For example, one of the pivotal moments of A Song of Ice & Fire, The Red Wedding, was actually inspired by Scottish history (source).
-The Black Dinner of 1440 and the Massacre of Glencoe were real acts of betrayal that resulted in heavy bloodshed.
-Each of these historical atrocities are somewhat overlooked mainstream culture.
+For example, one of the pivotal moments of A Song of Ice & Fire, The Red Wedding, was inspired by Scottish history (source).
+The Black Dinner of 1440 and the Massacre of Glencoe were genuine acts of betrayal that resulted in heavy bloodshed.
+Each of these historical atrocities is somewhat overlooked in mainstream culture.
 Martin recognized the intrigue of these events and spun them into the Red Wedding.

 Fantasy brings an element of relatability to historical events.
 Personally, the Red Wedding helped to spark a fascination with history that I didn’t think I had.
 After recognizing that history is filled with ludicrous stories, like the Black Dinner of 1440 and the Massacre of Glencoe, I had to delve into it more.

 Without fantasy, I would’ve never truly understood how catastrophic these events were.
 My emotional investment into the Game of Thrones characters helped me better relate to this historical event.
 There are many other examples of this out there.
 It’s just a matter of reading more fantasy stories to unearth these historical gems.

 8.)
 Stimulates Curiosity, Which is the Very Foundation of Knowledge